belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 16th- It rained when data collection happened.
 The water level in both ponds gone down a bit.

-24th- It raind when data collection happened.
+24th- It rained when data collection happened.

 ## October

 15th- It rained on the data collection morning and placed a nibbler on the deck side of the small pond.

 22nd- It rained a bit last week.
 Removed the raft from the ponds, found nothing that grew.